Zdenko Strižić: Photographer

 In 1955 Strižić exhibited a collection of photographs of the traditional architecture of his beloved Zagreb, and published them in a limited-edition book of high-quality reproductions of them, Svjetla i sjene ('Light and Shadows').

 Escape from Yugoslavia

 In 1955, Strižić escaped illegally from what was then Yugoslavia.
 A party of Australian architects had travelled through Yugoslavia, and one of them, David Saunders, a senior lecturer in architecture at the University of Melbourne who had stayed with Strizic's parents in 1952 carried a letter from Strižić's son, the photographer Mark Strizic who had been in Melbourne since 1950.
 The group sent an invitation to him to join the Melbourne faculty of architecture.
 He arranged to conduct students on a tour of Italy and left the party in charge of a colleague to join his wife in Germany.
 But despite being forced to leave, his work was uninterrupted.
-After emigrating, Strižić collaborated in Berin with Peter Poelzig, son of Hans Poelzig for a time, and at the beginning of 1956 he went to Australia.
+After emigrating, Strižić collaborated in Berlin with Peter Poelzig, son of Hans Poelzig for a time, and at the beginning of 1956 he went to Australia.